Co-op Marketing Programs: Do They Still Work?

 Why aren't more manufacturers taking advantage of co-op marketing?

 Sometimes (and this only applies if the affiliate you are working with is not trained in marketing), none of the parties working together are professional marketing strategists or allocating enough time to review the campaign.
 So, members of each party might come up with a campaign that seems to make sense to them, but actually is not the best strategy for the businesses involved.
 This is particularly common on the retailer/supplier/contractor end.
 In these very small businesses, marketing professionals don't exist.
-It is often the owner or the contractor themselves who is considering the advertising campaign (be it digital or print).
+It is often the owners or the contractors themselves who are considering the advertising campaign (be it digital or print).
 The manufacturer point of contact isn't dedicating enough time to review the campaign and is only focused on supplying funds or ensuring enough brand emphasis.

 Why is print still the main focus of co-op?

 Perhaps the most glaring oversight of co-op and MDF programs for the modern age is the lack of digital tactics incorporated into the system.
-As they currently stand, many studies show that less than 70% of co-op brands include ANY form of digital marketing into their programs, and only 37% cover social media.
+As they currently stand, many studies show that less than 70% of co-op brands include ANY form of digital marketing in their programs, and only 37% cover social media.
 In an age where about 89% of shopping begins online (source: GE), this leaves a huge gap of untapped marketing potential that is being ignored.
-And when up to 40% of allocated funds (various studies) go unused, digital marketing is where that wasted money should be going.
+And when up to 40% of allocated funds (according to various studies) go unused, digital marketing is where that wasted money should be going.

-Many brand managers that choose to not implement digital marketing into their programs assume that the majority of retailers are not tech-savvy.
+Many brand managers who choose to not implement digital marketing into their programs assume that the majority of retailers are not tech-savvy.
 Ignoring the opportunity of digital tactics in co-ops and MDFs creates a noticeable disconnect between affiliates and retailers, and even more so, retailers and consumers.
 Digital ads gain faster approval from brands, instead of waiting around for a proposal that sticks, because alterations can be made quickly, even after they have been published.
 Digital marketing ROI is significantly easier to accurately measure than traditional forms of marketing.
 Retailers can report tracked promotions and consumer reach straight from accessible digital data so that brand managers feel that their money is valued and being put to good use.
 With more accurately measured consumer engagement and ROI, targeting becomes much more exact and accurate as well.
 This increases brand awareness and digital traffic, as well as foot traffic due to the ability to market specifically to a local demographic.
-All you need is that middle company to ensure win-win.
+All you need is that middle company to ensure a win-win.

 Co-op marketing is indeed still powerful and effective.